-This prospectus relates to the issuance by us of an aggregate of up to 110,898,382 shares of our Class A Common Stock, \$0.0001 par value per share ("Class A Common Stock"), consisting of (i) 7,000,000 shares of Class A Common Stock issuable upon exercise of warrants originally issued in a private placement (the "Private Placement Warrants") in connection with the initial public offering of Silver Spike Acquisition Corp. ("Silver Spike") by the holders thereof, (ii) 12,499,993 shares of Class A Common Stock issuable upon exercise of the public warrants originally issued in the initial public offering of Silver Spike (the "Public Warrants") by the holders thereof, (iii) 65,502,347 shares of Class A Common Stock issuable upon exchange of Class A units representing limited liability company interests of WM Holding Company, LLC ("WMH LLC" and such units, the "Class A Units")) combined with an equivalent number of shares of Class V Common Stock, par value \$0.0001 per share (together with the Class A Units, the "Paired Interests") and (iv) 25,896,042 shares of Class A Common Stock issuable upon exchange of Class P units representing limited liability company interests WMH LLC ("Class P Units" and together with the Class A Units, the "Units").
+This prospectus relates to the issuance by us of an aggregate of up to 110,898,382 shares of our Class A Common Stock, \$0.0001 par value per share ("Class A Common Stock"), consisting of (i) 7,000,000 shares of Class A Common Stock issuable upon exercise of warrants originally issued in a private placement (the "Private Placement Warrants") in connection with the initial public offering of Silver Spike Acquisition Corp. ("Silver Spike") by the holders thereof, (ii) 12,499,993 shares of Class A Common Stock issuable upon exercise of the public warrants originally issued in the initial public offering of Silver Spike (the "Public Warrants") by the holders thereof, (iii) 65,502,347 shares of Class A Common Stock issuable upon exchange of Class A units representing limited liability company interests of WM Holding Company, LLC ("WMH LLC" and such units, the "Class A Units")) combined with an equivalent number of shares of Class V Common Stock, par value \$0.0001 per share (together with the Class A Units, the "Paired Interests") and (iv) 25,896,042 shares of Class A Common Stock issuable upon exchange of Class A units, the "Paired Interests") and (iv) 25,896,042 shares of Class A Common Stock issuable upon exchange of Class A Units, the "Units").
 We will receive the proceeds from any exercise of any Warrants for cash.